Safeguarding Policy

 Child safety encompasses child safeguarding and protection as well as physical and environment child safety issues, such as hazards in a child’s physical environment that could lead to trips or falls, exposure to potentially dangerous equipment, materials, and substances (such as chemicals), or exposure to substances that pose a risk of cross-infection.
 This Code of Conduct does not comprehensively address such physical and environmental hazards.

-For definitions relating to harm to children and young people, refer to Section 11 Definitions.
+For definitions relating to harm to children and at-risk adults, refer to Section 11 Definitions.

 Guiding Principles